 Regarding the use of nutritional insomnia remedies containing magnesium for relief of restless leg syndrome and other sleep problems, certain formulas are more effective than others.
 The combination of minerals included and the presence of cofactors in the product are key.
 Formulas should contain a 2 to 1 ratio of calcium to magnesium.
 The original research on this recommended ratio appeared in 1935 in the Journal of Physiological Reviews and is made on the basis of long-term metabolic studies in men and women.

-One natural insomnia remedy showing good results is Sleep Minerals II, made by Nutrition Breakthroughs in Glendale, California.
+One natural insomnia remedy showing good results is Sleep Minerals II, made by Nutrition Breakthroughs in Clearwater, Florida.
 This sleep aid contains highly absorbable forms of calcium and magnesium, as well as vitamin D and zinc.
 It’s delivered in a softgel form with healthy carrier oils, making it better assimilated than tablets or capsules and providing a deeper, longer-lasting sleep.

 Sleep Minerals II has had beneficial results with relieving restless leg syndrome.
 Anne and Bob B. of El Dorado Hills, California said: “We find the Sleep Minerals very helpful for my husbands restless leg syndrome.
 He does not do well on many medications and the drug the doctor prescribed for this was full of bad side effects.
 Out of pure desperation, I researched the internet and came up with an article about the Sleep Minerals and decided to try them.
 They have been wonderful.
 Bob continues to sleep much better and with very little, if any, movement in his legs.”